State of Taos County Address

 The Office of Emergency Management team of Bobby Lucero and Mark Ortega, received funding for another year from the Emergency Management Performance Grant, which supported the coordinator position.
 Funding was also received through the Urban Search and Rescue grant for equipment.
 The team completed training for the Emergency Management Basic Academy through FEMA.
 They also completed the Emergency Operations Plan, which hadn’t been updated since 2010.
 OEM took over the burn permit process from the planning department and, along with Taos County Fire, hosted a successful liquid propane gas class in October.

 Moving forward into 2018 OEM will complete the Hazard Mitigation Plan and bring stakeholders together to conduct table-top exercises, so we are all working toward the same goals.
 The search for more grants will continue with the goal of funding equipment to better serve our community in the event of an emergency.
-They also plan to host more trainings for all first responders and upper management personnel regarding the Incident Management System.
+They also plan to host more training for all first responders and upper management personnel regarding the Incident Management System.

 In his first full-year as warden of the Taos County Detention Center, Nelson Abeyta and his staff have many accomplishments of which to be proud, including a completed revision of the Policies and Procedures, adopted by the Board of Commissioners.
-Staff Development was conducted for both the Adult Detention Center and Juvenile Detention Center staff in accordance with New Mexico Association of Counties and the Children Youth & Families Department, which means meeting many standards, with supporting documentation.
+Staff Development was conducted for both the Adult Detention Center and Juvenile Detention Center staff in accordance with New Mexico Association of Counties and the Children Youth and Families Department, which means meeting many standards, with supporting documentation.
 With newly adopted policies in place, NMAC accreditation is the next step.

 There has been improvement in the retention rate.
 The warden and his staff worked closely with the Health Care Assistance Program Case Manager who works strictly with pre-release detainees.